 Jobs and hobbies can be activated at will and run on a timer.
 Jobs give you money each time their bar fills and hobbies level up your traits, but you need to fit them into your limited number of time-slots, with more unlocking as you improve your friendships/romances.
 Trying to find the perfect balance between working and hobbies was entertaining, and it allows you to meet even more characters to interact with.
 All of the ladies also have fun designs to them and represent classic anime tropes taken to their extremes.
 Tsunderes, yanderes, gamer girls, busty airheads, they are all in here with unique dialogue, sprites, and screens for when you go on various dates.

 Still, after a while the girls begin to demand such preposterously high stats and gifts that cost millions of in-game dollars, which comes around the same time when raising a trait starts to take literal hours.
-This is definitely an idling game where you need to wait for long stretches of time to get anything done at all once it really gets going, in fact, you can exit the game and come back a maximum of 7 days later to cash in all the money and progress it made for you in the background.
-This is also where the game’s freemium qualities show, as you sometimes get diamonds when moving up a stage with a girl that can be traded in for some “services”.
+This is definitely an idle game where you need to wait for long stretches of time to get anything done at all once it really gets going.
+In fact, you can exit the game and come back a maximum of 7 days later to cash in all the money and progress it made for you in the background.
+This is also where the game’s freemium qualities show, as you sometimes get diamonds that can be traded in for some “services”.
 You can speed up the entire game a bit, skip ahead several hours, or buy more time slots.
 Of course, the diamonds are finite and to get any more after a certain point you’ll have to fork over real money.